Puanton

 User journey map

-Approximately 40% of the waste generated in Taiwan is comprised of kitchen waste.
+40% of the waste generated is comprised of kitchen waste.

 The kitchen waste collection bins on the garbage truck are insufficient to accommodate the amount of food waste produced, leading to some of the waste being thrown directly into the general garbage.